Multiple-shot and unambiguous discrimination of von Neumann measurements: Conclusions

 \section{Conclusions}

 We have presented a comprehensive treatment of the problem of discrimination of von Neumann measurements.
-First of all, we showed that for two measurements $\PP_1$ and $\PP_2$, $\PP_1 \neq \PP_2$, there exists a finite number $N$ of uses of the black box which allows us to achieve perfect discrimination.
+First of all, we showed an alternative proof of the fact that for any pair of measurements $\PP_1$ and $\PP_2$, $\PP_1 \neq \PP_2$, there exists a finite number $N$ of uses of the black box which allows us to achieve perfect discrimination.
+Moreover, we calculated the exact value of the diamond norm for given $N$.
 This is formally stated in Corollary~\ref{cor:finite-N}.
-We also proved that the parallel discrimination scheme is optimal in the scenario of multiple-shot discrimination of von Neumann measurements (see Theorem~\ref{th:parallel-optimal}).
+We also proved that the parallel discrimination scheme is optimal in the scenario of multiple-shot minimum error discrimination of von Neumann measurements (see Theorem~\ref{th:parallel-optimal}).

 Moreover, we studied unambiguous discrimination of von Neumann measurements.
 Our main contribution to this problem was the derivation of the general schemes that attain the optimal success probability both with (see Theorem \ref{thm:ENTunamb}) and without (see Theorem \ref{thm:entFREEunamb}) the assistance of entanglement.
-Interestingly, for entanglement-assisted unambiguous discrimination the optimal success probability is functionally related to the corresponding success probability for minimal error discrimination.
+Interestingly, for entanglement-assisted unambiguous discrimination the optimal success probability is functionally related to the corresponding success probability for minimum error discrimination.
 Finally, we show that the parallel scheme is also optimal for unambiguous discrimination.

 There are many interesting directions for further study that still remain to be explored.
 Below we list the most important (in our opinion) open research problems: \begin{itemize} \item Generalization of our results from projective measurements to other classes of measurements such as projective-simulable measurements \cite{Oszmaniec2017}, measurements with limited number of outcomes \cite{Leo2017} or general quantum measurements (POVMs).